 On October 2, 1999, an intruder entered the Beard home, approached Steven as he slept in his bed, and fired a single shot from a shotgun while at the foot of the bed before disappearing.
 Steven was critically injured and called 911 to report the crime, telling the dispatcher “my guts are in my hands.”
 Steven was hospitalized but died four months later on January 22, 2000, due to complications related to the gunshot wound.

 In response, Celeste and her lawyer accused all five children of attempting to keep Steven’s estate to themselves.
 “They are here for greed and greed alone,” attorney David Duggins said of the children.
-Duggins pointed to the fact Steven spent his final months with implicit trust in his wife, demonstrated by transferring authorization from his daughter to Celeste to make medical judgement decisions on his behalf should he be unable to.
+Duggins pointed to the fact Steven spent his final months with implicit trust in his wife, demonstrated by transferring authorization from his daughter to Celeste to make medical judgment decisions on his behalf should he be unable to.
 The judge in the civil case ruled in Celeste’s favor, stating there was insufficient evidence presented to indicate she had had a part in the shooting.

 By March 2002, Celeste was arrested in relation to the death of her husband, and days later Tarlton stood trial for his murder.
 Investigators had found a spent 20 gauge shotgun shell at the scene of the shooting.
 A Winchester Super X shotgun was later found inside Tarlton’s home which was ballistically matched to the shell left behind.
 Tarlton pleaded guilty to murder and agreed to testify against Celeste in court.
 She received a 20-year sentence.

 The defense provided witness testimony indicating Steven and Celeste had had a loving marriage.
-They also produced a psychologist who testified Tarlton was “pathologically obsessed” with Celeste, and it was alleged Tarlton was hurt by Celeste’s marriage to a man six months after Steven’s death which prompted her decision to testify against Celeste as a form of revenge.
+They also produced a psychologist who testified Tarlton was “pathologically obsessed” with Celeste, and it was alleged Tarlton was hurt by Celeste’s marriage to a man six months after Steven’s death, which prompted her decision to testify against Celeste as a form of revenge.
 The defense also called an inmate who claimed Tarlton had admitted to her that Celeste had no part in the shooting.

 Celeste will be eligible for parole in 2042.
 Tarlton was released early after serving 10 years in prison.